 - 4. Final exams cannot be given before their scheduled times.
 Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 5.
-Students are to be in compliance with University, college, and departmental policies regarding the Whole Person Assessment requirements.
-Students should consult the Whole Person Assessment handbooks for requirements regarding general education and the students' majors.
+Students are to be in compliance with University, school, and departmental policies regarding ePortfolio requirements.
+Students should consult the ePortfolio handbooks for requirements regarding general education and the students' majors. - a.
+The penalty for not submitting electronically or for incorrectly submitting an ePortfolio artifact is a zero for that assignment. - b.
+By submitting an assignment, the student gives permission for the assignment to be assessed electronically.

-- a.
-The penalty for not submitting electronically or for incorrectly submitting an artifact is a zero for that assignment. - b.
-By submitting an assignment, the student gives permission for the assignment to be assessed electronically. - B. College of Education Policies and Procedures - 1.
-Oral Roberts University outcomes and College of Education Institutional Standards along with state and national accreditation standards are collected and assessed through the College of Education ePortfolio processes. - 2.
-Assessment Requirements-Course specific artifacts are submitted into ePortfolio.
-A College of Education approved ePortfolio is a requirement for all College of Education candidates. - 3.
-Tardies-Tardies are an inconvenience to the other class members and the professor, and they prevent the late student from obtaining maximum value from the class.
+B. College of Education Policies and Procedures

+1. Tardies-Tardies are an inconvenience to the other class members and the professor, and they prevent the late student from obtaining maximum value from

+- the class.
 Therefore, if the student comes into the class after attendance has been taken, the student is considered tardy.
 It is the student's responsibility to inform the professor that he/she was tardy immediately following that class.
 Failure to do so will result in an absence for that class and it will not be adjusted other than at the end of that class.
 Three tardies will equal one absence.
-It is the student's responsibility to get the information presented in class from a classmate. - Late Work-The student is responsible for obtaining class assignments and 4. material covered during an absence.
+It is the student's responsibility to get the information presented in class from a classmate. - 2.
+Late Work-The student is responsible for obtaining class assignments and material covered during an absence.
 An absence is not an excuse for turning in late work or for being unprepared with assignments for the class following the absence.
 Ten percent (10%) of the final assignment grade will be deducted for every business day that the College of Education office is opened.
 Office hours are Monday through Friday, 8:00 a.m. to 4:30 p.m., with the exception of Labor Day and the Thursday and Friday the week of Thanksgiving.
 The student is responsible for making sure that the date is stamped on the late assignment by an official representative in the College of Education at the time the assignment is turned in.
 An assignment without a date stamped on it by an official representative in the College of Education will be considered "received" on the date the professor receives it.
 Students who have excused absences (administrative excuse, medical report-doctor or campus nurse, or verification of the death of a family member) are responsible for meeting with the professor to mutually agree on a due date for the missing assignment(s).
-If the assignment(s) is (are) not turned in by the date agreed upon, the above policy will - 5.
+If the assignment(s) is (are) not turned in by the date agreed upon, the above policy will - 3.
 Attendance Policy-Students are expected to attend all classes.
 Because unavoidable circumstances can prevent perfect attendance the following policy will apply:

-Number of days the class Number of absences not 5% final grade reduction

-meets per week resulting in a penalty will be applied
+Number of days the class meets per week Number of absences not resulting in a penalty 5% final grade reduction will be applied beginning

-beginning with absence
+with absence number

-number

 3 3 4

 2 2 3

 1 1 2